-Do your research, and know your numbers.
-Put it all to paper, and the business plan will evolve into a useful tool and true north for at least the first 6–12 months.
+Do your research, know your numbers, and create a trajectory.
+Put it all to paper and the business plan will evolve into a useful tool that acts as a true north for at least the first 6–12 months.

-2. Come up with a name
+#2 Come up with a name

-I wrote an entire guide to How to Buy the RIGHT Domain Name, which you might want to check out.
+We wrote an entire guide to How to Buy the RIGHT Domain Name, which you might want to check out.
 Generally speaking, here is what matters:

-- Your name must be memorable, brandable and simple.
+- Your name must be memorable, brandable, and simple.
 You don’t want to make it harder than it already is to be found and known.

 - Check the names in Google.
 Delete any options that are already a known business — especially not one in your space.

 - Make sure the domain name can be acquired.
 Check out our guide on how to buy a domain name for help here.
 Do not expect to register a domain name for $7/yr and call it a day.
 You really need to invest in a domain name for your business name.
-If you have a tight budget, get creative!
+If you have a tight budget, get creative.
 You can get a great name that checks off all the boxes for under $1,500 if you put in the effort.